emipa606/DrugResponse/README.md

 Social Supplements
 Vegetable Garden Medicine

-In addition, where the V1.1 "Common Ailments" or "Diseases Overhauled" mod is loaded then certain additional maladies are added for use.
+In addition, where the V1.1 &quot;Common Ailments&quot; or &quot;Diseases Overhauled&quot; mod is loaded then certain additional maladies are added for use.

 The Tenants mod has a harmony mod patch fix that can be found here: (*** awaiting Tenants V1.1 ***).